HMS Peregrine (1916): Construction and career

 Peregrine was laid down by John Brown & Company of Clydebank, alongside sister ship Penn on 9 June 1915, with the yard number 448, launched on 29 May the following year and completed on 10 June.
 The ship was named after the Peregrine falcon, a title that dates from 1650.
 The vessel was deployed as part of the Grand Fleet, joining the newly formed Fourteenth Destroyer Flotilla.
+On 4 July, the new flotilla was sent from Scapa Flow to the Humber.
+On 22 November, the flotilla took part in exercises north of the Shetland Islands under the dreadnought Iron Duke that also involved the majority of the First and Third Battle Squadrons.